 Especially in digital meetings via Zoom and the like, there is a risk that participants will switch off mentally.
-A good online workshop, on the other hand, focuses on interaction and exchange.
+A good online workshop, on the other hand, focuses on interaction and dialogue.
 It is therefore important to speak clearly and in short sentences and to keep the content as varied as possible.
 Nothing is worse for attention than a monotonous voice reading out the slides of the presentation.
 Practical examples and interposed questions to the participants will loosen things up.
-Plan ice breakers where everyone can get active and contribute their own perspective.
-You will see: Enthusiasm is contagious - as is humor and fun.
+Plan icebreakers where everyone can get active and contribute their own perspective.
+You will see: Enthusiasm is contagious – as is humour and fun.

 As there is no direct social interaction in online workshops, you should plan the entire meeting in advance.
-Are you fed up with the fact that the participants in your workshops barely participate and hide behind switched-off cameras?
-To increase the cooperation and commitment of all participants and keep attention levels high, I present eleven ice breaker methods below:
+Are you tired of your workshop participants barely participating and hiding behind switched-off cameras?
+To increase the participation and commitment of all participants and keep attention levels high, I present eleven ice breaker methods below:

-• Breakout sessions for exchange in small groups
+- Breakout sessions for dialogue in small groups

 1. breakout sessions

 Breakout rooms are a real game changer for particularly interactive workshops.
 These are independent small working groups that can be created dynamically by the moderator.
-In the group rooms, the participants have the opportunity for a focused exchange on specific topics.
-The big advantage of breakout sessions: working virtually in small groups helps to loosen up your online meeting and encourages participant participation.
+In the group rooms, participants have the opportunity for focussed discussions on specific topics.
+The great advantage of breakout sessions is that working virtually in small groups helps to loosen up your online meeting and encourages participant participation.

 Which participants are assigned to which group room depends on the default settings in the respective tool.
 You can either leave the decision to chance or to the visitors of the event.
 After the pre-defined time for group work has expired, everyone automatically returns to the plenary session.